(a) The terms used in this section have the meanings given them in this subdivision.

-Each applicant for loan forgiveness, according to rules adopted by the commissioner, shall:
+Each applicant for loan repayment, according to rules adopted by the commissioner, shall:

-(1) apply for teacher shortage loan forgiveness and promptly submit any additional information required by the commissioner; and
+(1) apply for teacher shortage loan repayment and promptly submit any additional information required by the commissioner; and

-(2) submit to the commissioner a completed affidavit, prescribed by the commissioner, affirming the teacher is teaching in: (i) a licensure field identified by the commissioner as experiencing a teacher shortage; or (ii) an economic development region identified by the commissioner as experiencing a teacher shortage.
+(2) submit to the commissioner a completed affidavit, prescribed by the commissioner, affirming the teacher is teaching in: (i) a license shortage area; or (ii) a rural school district.

 (c) No teacher shall receive more than five annual awards.

 (a) The commissioner must make annual disbursements directly to the participant of the amount for which a participant is eligible, for each year that a participant is eligible.

 (b) Within 60 days of the disbursement date, the participant must provide the commissioner with verification that the full amount of loan repayment disbursement has been applied toward the designated loans.
 A participant that previously received funds under this section but has not provided the commissioner with such verification is not eligible to receive additional funds.